-She has played with Mahler Chamber Orchestra, Orchestra of the Age of Enlightenment, Dunedin Consort, London Sinfonietta and Sinfonia Cymru, as well as performing Brandenburg 1 with leading UK baroque ensemble Florilegium.
-She is currently on trial with Royal Northern Sinfonia.
-She has toured with the Gustav Mahler Jugendorchester and the European Union Youth Orchestra; as a student, she furthermore auditioned successfully for a number of training schemes with UK orchestras, including the Academy of Ancient Music’s AAMplify Orchestra, LSO Brass Academy and playing guest principal horn with the LPO Future Firsts Ensemble.
+She has played with Royal Northern Sinfonia, Mahler Chamber Orchestra, Orchestra of the Age of Enlightenment, Dunedin Consort, Spira Mirabilis, London Sinfonietta and Sinfonia Cymru, as well as performing Brandenburg 1 with leading UK baroque ensemble Florilegium.
+She has toured with the Gustav Mahler Jugendorchester and the European Union Youth Orchestra; as a student, she also auditioned successfully for a number of training schemes with UK orchestras, including the Academy of Ancient Music’s AAMplify Orchestra, LSO Brass Academy and playing guest principal horn with the LPO Future Firsts Ensemble.

 Anna is also passionate about performing solo repertoire.
-She has performed Mozart Horn Concertos 1 and 4 on the natural horn with the Amadè Players on several occasions, and Mozart 3 and Strauss’s 1st Horn Concerto with both orchestras at Harrow Young Musicians, the organisation that originally kindled her love of music.
+She has performed Mozart Horn Concertos 1, 2 and 4 on the natural horn with the Amadè Players, and Mozart 3 and Strauss’s 1st Horn Concerto with both orchestras at Harrow Young Musicians, the organisation that originally kindled her love of music.
 On the modern horn, she was the 2015 winner of the Paxman Prize; 2015 also saw her first appearance at the British Horn Society’s annual meeting in Liverpool as a featured soloist.

-Anna also appears frequently on the jazz scene, holding the horn chair with the National Youth Jazz Orchestra and appearing with them in settings such as the BBC Proms.
-She has also headlined at Ronnie Scott’s Jazz Club with the Richard Shepherd Nonet, playing the music of Miles Davis’s Birth of the Cool and has appeared several times at the EFG London Jazz Festival.
+Anna also appears frequently on the jazz scene, having held the horn chair for several years with the National Youth Jazz Orchestra and appearing with them in settings such as the BBC Proms.
+She has also headlined at Ronnie Scott’s Jazz Club with the Richard Shepherd Nonet, playing the music of Miles Davis’s Birth of the Cool, appears on saxophone player Tom Ridout’s album No Excuses and has appeared several times at the EFG London Jazz Festival.

 |Cover photograph by Ella Haller Zwierzchowska.
 Powered by WordPress.|